Dopamine: Natural ways to Increase Dopamine Levels

-Foods that increase Dopamine
+Foods that increase Dopamine levels

 Food sources of dopamine increasing tyrosine include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds, and sesame seeds.

 Dopamine is easily oxidized.
 Foods that are rich in antioxidants such as fruits and vegetables may help protect dopamine-using neurons from free radical damage.
-Many healthcare professionals recommend supplementing with vitamins C, vitamin E, and other antioxidants.
+Many healthcare professionals recommend supplementing with vitamin C, vitamin E, and other antioxidants.

 Caffeine must also be avoided by persons with depression.
 Caffeine is a stimulant which initially speeds up neurotransmission, raises the amount of serotonin, and temporarily elevates mood.

-Increase dopamine production through the use of dopamine precursors.
+Increase Dopamine production through the use of dopamine precursors.